transdigiware/blockchain/howto/ibp-console-build-network.md

   | **Root CA** | Ordering Service CA ||||
   | **Org Admin Cert** | |  | OSadmin | OSadminpw |
   | **Identity** | Ordering Service MSP Admin |||||

-  *Figure 13.
-Create the ordering service organization MSP definition*
+  {: caption="Table 11.
+Create the ordering service organization MSP definition" caption-side="bottom"}

 After you have created the MSP, you should be able to see the ordering service organization admin in your **Wallet**, which can be accessed by clicking on the **Wallet** in the left navigation.